What’s in this article

 Sole Proprietorship Business Structure

-As a matter of fact, a sole proprietorship is the most common and simplest legal business structure in Malaysia.
+A sole proprietorship is the most common and simplest legal business structure in Malaysia.
 Another key point is that the Companies Commission of Malaysia, abbreviated as SSM (Suruhanjaya Syarikat Malaysia), governs it along with the Registration of Businesses Act 1956.

 Partnership Business Structure

-Like a sole proprietorship, partnerships are also registered with Companies Commission of Malaysia, abbreviated (Suruhanjaya Syarikat Malaysia, SSM), under the Registration of Businesses Act 1956.
+Like a sole proprietorship, partnerships are also registered with the Companies Commission of Malaysia, abbreviated (Suruhanjaya Syarikat Malaysia, SSM), under the Registration of Businesses Act 1956.

-However, unlike a sole proprietorship, a partnership in Malaysia is normally owned by two partners and not exceed twenty (20) partners at one time.
-The name registered must be a trading name and not personal name.
+However, unlike a sole proprietorship, a partnership in Malaysia is normally owned by two partners and does not exceed twenty (20) partners at one time.
+The name registered must be a trading name and not a personal name.

 Private Limited Company (Sdn.
 Bhd.)
 Business Structure